schipeltaper/veganexplainer/index.md

 **If you don't want those symptoms and would like to have a healthy cardiovasular system, stay tuned.**

-**There are three essential types of Omega 3: ALA, EPA and DHA.
+**So there are three essential types of Omega 3: ALA, DHA and EPA.
 If you follow the guidelines that we've covered thus far, you should be getting sufficient ALA**
 > [Source ALA is in chia seeds](https://www.vegansociety.com/resources/nutrition-and-health/nutrients/omega-3-and-omega-6-fats)
 > [Source ALA is in the other mentioned products](https://academic.oup.com/ajcn/article/100/suppl_1/443S/4576604)

-**Then there are two other forms of omega 3: EPA and DHA.
+**Then there are two other forms of omega 3: DHA and EPA.
 Your body does convert ALA into DHA and EPA but this conversion isn't very efficient, so on a plant-based diet it is recommended to supplement 250 to 500 mg of combined EPA and DHA every single day.**
 > [https://www.healthline.com/nutrition/how-much-omega-3#general-guidelines](https://www.healthline.com/nutrition/how-much-omega-3#general-guidelines)

 ### B12
-**Finally, arguably the most important nutrient of this video: vitamin B12**
+**And finally, arguably the most important nutrient of this video: vitamin B12**

 **Among other things vitamin B12 keeps the nervous system healthy.
 Symptoms of a deficiency include: extreme tiredness, a lack of energy, pins and needles, a sore and red tongue, mouth ulcers, muscle weakness, problems with your vision, psychological problems, which can range from mild depression or anxiety to confusion and dementia, and problems with memory, understanding and judgement**
 [https://www.nhs.uk/conditions/vitamin-b12-or-folate-deficiency-anaemia/](https://www.nhs.uk/conditions/vitamin-b12-or-folate-deficiency-anaemia/)

 **Again some pretty intense stuff which you van avoid by supplementing!**

-**Instead of supplementing you can also consume foods which are fortified with B12 (CHECK THIS THOUGH)**
+**Instead of supplementing you can also consume foods which are fortified with vitamin B12 (CHECK THIS THOUGH)**

-**A type of B12 is in some natural plantbased products, but this type is not properly absorbed, and so currently the only consensus on a reliable source of vitamin B12 is through either supplementation or fortified foods.**
+**A type of B12 is in some natural plantbased products, but this type is not properly absorbed, and so currently the only consensus on a reliable source of vitamin B12 is through either supplementation or fortified products.**

-**If you're doing a daily supplementation take at least 10mcg per day** **and at most 1000 mcg.**
+**If you're doing a daily supplementation take at least 10mcg per day** **and at most 1000 mcg a day.**
-**This maximum is so high because B12 is a water-soluble (Unlike D and Omega-3) vitamine which makes high doseges generally considered safe.**
+**This maximum is so high because B12 is a water-soluble (Unlike D and Omega-3) vitamin which makes high doseges generally considered safe.**

 **Because B12 is water-soluble, you don't need to consume them with food.
 Although you can take and absorb B12 at any time during the day, mornings are recommended due to their important role in nutrient metabolism and energy production.**
 > [https://www.healthline.com/nutrition/best-time-to-take-vitamins#water-soluble-vitamins](https://www.healthline.com/nutrition/best-time-to-take-vitamins#water-soluble-vitamins)

-> If you only supplement weekly, it is recommended to take at least 2000mcg.
-I know, daily at least 10, weekly at least 2000?
-The numbers don't add up!
-This is just how vitamin b12 works.
-You can check the following reference if you want to learn more!
+> If you choose to supplement only once a week, the recommended is to supplement at least 2000mcg once a week.
+I know, daily at least 10mcg, weekly at least 2000mcg?
+This doesn't add up!
+This is just how vitamin b12 works and if you want to learn more you can check out our references in the description!
 >   - [https://www.vegansociety.com/resources/nutrition-and-health/nutrients/vitamin-b12/what-every-vegan-should-know-about-vitamin-b12](https://www.vegansociety.com/resources/nutrition-and-health/nutrients/vitamin-b12/what-every-vegan-should-know-about-vitamin-b12)
 >   - [https://www.health.harvard.edu/staying-healthy/taking-too-much-vitamin-d-can-cloud-its-benefits-and-create-health-risks](https://www.health.harvard.edu/staying-healthy/taking-too-much-vitamin-d-can-cloud-its-benefits-and-create-health-risks)
 >   - [https://www.healthline.com/nutrition/too-much-vitamin-b12#helpful-or-harmful](https://www.healthline.com/nutrition/too-much-vitamin-b12#helpful-or-harmful)

 ### Recap
 **This was the vegan plate.
-So if you eat each of these 6 sections every single day and vary within those sections and make sure to include enough iodine and calcium in your diet according to the consensus you will get all the nutrients that you need.**
+And here you can see the complete and simple overview of all the practical essential information that we discussed in this video.
+If you follow this overview and eat each of these 6 section every single day and vary within the 5 slices the consnsus says you will get all the nutrients you need.**

+**If you are uncertain you can use cronometer, in which you can track all you eat and see if you are getting sufficient amounts of each nutrient.**

 **If you can think of anyone who might benefit from this video, please feel free to share this.
 Thank you for watching!
 Goodbye**

 ### Pro tips